gecko0307/dagon/doc/tutorials/Tutorial 13. Custom Shaders.md

 # Tutorial 13.
 Custom Shaders

 Dagon's material system can be extended using custom GLSL shaders.
 Shaders provide virtually unlimited possibilities for fine-tuning your game's visuals.
-From custom BRDFs to NPR and procedural textures — Dagon lets you do anything.
+From custom BRDFs to NPR and procedural textures, Dagon lets you do anything.

 ⚠️ **Note:** Using custom shaders on objects completely overrides Dagon's built-in rendering for those objects.
 You'll need to implement basic effects such as lighting and environment mapping yourself.